sozu-proxy/poule/README.md

 goes out of scope, the value is returned to the pool and made available for checkout at a later time.

+The pool can allocate memory as need, up to a maximum number of elements.
+Growing the pool does not require copying or moving memory.

 [![Build Status](https://travis-ci.org/sozu-proxy/poule.svg?branch=master)](https://travis-ci.org/sozu-proxy/poule)

 - [API documentation](https://docs.rs/poule)